drupalportugal/drupal.pt-code/sites/all/modules/pathauto/README.txt

 See the INSTALL.txt file.

 **Notices:
-Pathauto just adds URL aliases to nodes, users, and taxonomy terms.
+Pathauto just adds URL aliases to content, users, and taxonomy terms.
 Because it's an alias, the standard Drupal URL (for example node/123 or taxonomy/term/1) will still function as normal.
-If you have external links to your site pointing to standard Drupal URLs, or hardcoded links in a module, template, node or menu which point to standard Drupal URLs it will bypass the alias set by Pathauto.
+If you have external links to your site pointing to standard Drupal URLs, or hardcoded links in a module, template, content or menu which point to standard Drupal URLs it will bypass the alias set by Pathauto.

 There are reasons you might not want two URLs for the same content on your site.
-If this applies to you, please note that you will need to update any hard coded links in your nodes or blocks.
+If this applies to you, please note that you will need to update any hard coded links in your content or blocks.

 If you use the "system path" (i.e. node/10) for menu items and settings like that, Drupal will replace it with the url_alias.